leon4rd/test/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## I’m only familiar with 25 letters in the English language.
+I don’t know why.